itsee-birmingham/standalone_collation_editor/README.md

 | options | <code>JSON</code> | a JSON object containing all of the data and settings needed for collation |
 | resultCallback  | <code>function</code> | The function called when the collation is complete which displays the data in the collation editor |

 This function should send the options JSON to a python service for collation, the url used for collation can be used to determine whether a project uses the current version of the regularisation system or the legacy version.
-The python service required is explained in the Python/Server functions section.
+The python service required for the collation process is explained in the Python/Server functions section.

 The options JSON object will contain the following details (all handled by the core javascript code):